 With nearly 13,000 students on campus, there is no such thing as a typical education at Saint Louis University (SLU).
-Students have the opportunity to take a variety of classes, from French and entrepreneurship classes, or biology and drama classes.
-Add a certificate in urban poverty studies or a specialization in theology.
-With almost 100 specializations, minors and certificates to build an undergraduate experience.
+Students have the opportunity to take a variety of classes, from French and entrepreneurship to biology and drama.
+SLU also offers almost 100 specializations, minors and certificates to build an undergraduate experience.
 One of the most popular specializations is the undergraduate degree in health sciences.

 Students learn about anatomy and physiology, research methods, healthcare management, healthcare technology, health care policies, health laws, and more.
 This degree prepares students for medical school, pharmacy school, or additional training as a physician assistant, occupational therapist, or physical therapist.
 Nursing students are admitted as first-year students at SLU and can start taking courses relevant to their specialty during their first year.
 They gain clinical experience in pediatrics, public health, gerontology and other competitive fields in more than 50 hospitals, clinics and agencies around St.